Aircloak/aircloak/air/docs/content/configuration.md

 Each `table_name_x` key specifies the name the table will be available under when querying the data source through Aircloak.
 The `db_name` is the name of the table in the underlying database.
 In most cases you can use the same name, but the distinction allows some special scenarios, such as exposing a table under a simpler name, or exposing the same database table multiple times under different names.

 The `user_id` field is the name of the column that uniquely identifies users - the people or entities whose anonymity should be preserved.
-See also [Projected tables](#projected-tables) section below.

 Finally, `ignore_unsupported_types` specifies how to handle columns with unsupported types.
 If the value is `true`, the cloak will ignore such columns.
 If this value is `false`, the cloak will refuse to start if there are one or more columns of an unsupported data type.